×

 When we asked people living in Iceland about club and activities where newcomers can meet others, they responded:

 "Expats in Iceland often join clubs and activities such as sports teams, language classes, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or attending events hosted by the Icelandic-American Association.
-Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Iceland," said one expat who made the move to Iceland.
+Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats living in Iceland," wrote a member in Iceland.

 Learn MoreGet Quote